akhil7259831067/templates/typescript/llms/openai-chatbot/README.md

 ## How it works

-We call OpenAI's `createChatCompletion` method by using the `OpenAIMonitor` from [Openlayer's TypeScript SDK](https://github.com/openlayer-ai/openlayer-ts).
+We call OpenAI's `chat.completions.create` method by using the `traceOpenAI` from [Openlayer's TypeScript SDK](https://github.com/openlayer-ai/openlayer-ts).
 This enables tracing for every chat completion call.
 You can find the code in [`src/models/myModel.ts`](/typescript/llms/openai-chatbot/src/models/myModel.ts), where our LLM is defined.

 ### Monitoring